*The next submission deadline is to be confirmed. Please visit this page for updates. *

 Application Submission Instructions

-Please read the following instructions carefully before submitting an application:
+Please read through the following steps carefully before submitting an application:

-- email [email protected] to schedule a brief call with the Convergence team to ensure alignment of objectives and mission.
+Step 2: Following submission of a questionnaire, email [email protected] to schedule a brief call with the Convergence team to ensure alignment of objectives and mission.
 If available, please attach a concept note or presentation to the email.
-Please complete the online questionnaire prior to scheduling a call.

-- After speaking to the Convergence team, practitioners are encouraged to send a draft proposal to [email protected] at least two weeks before the application submission deadline; Convergence will provide feedback on the draft proposal within seven business days.
+Step 3: After speaking to the Convergence team, applicants are encouraged to send a draft proposal to [email protected] at least 2 weeks before the application submission deadline.
+Feedback will be provided within 7 business days.
+Draft proposals must use the standard feasibility study or proof of concept template provided, unique to each Design Funding Window.

 Application Submission Deadlines